Ahmad Shamlou: 1980–2000

-Starting in 1980, owing to the harsh political situation in his country, he led a rather secluded life that would last for the next eight years, working with Ayda on The Book Of Alley, as well as many other literary endeavors, including a translation of And Quiet Flows The Don by Mikhail Sholokhov.
-In 1984 he was nominated for the Nobel Prize in Literature.
+Starting in 1980, owing to the harsh political situation in Iran, he led a rather secluded life that would last for the next eight years, working with Ayda on The Book Of Alley, as well as many other literary endeavors, including a translation of And Quiet Flows The Don by Mikhail Sholokhov.
+In 1984, he was nominated for the Nobel Prize in Literature.

-In 1988 he was invited by Interlit, the World Literary Congress.
+In 1988, he was invited by Interlit, the World Literary Congress.
 He toured Europe giving many lectures and readings.
 His complete collection of poems was printed in Germany, and he returned to Iran.
-In 1990 he toured the United States.
+In 1990, he toured the United States.
 Human Rights and The Fund For Freedom of Expression presented him with their annual award.
-Several works were published on his poetry and his overall literary contribution.
+Several works were published in his poetry and his overall literary contribution.

-In 1991 he toured Europe again and returned to Iran for another four years of intensive work.
-That same year, he won the Freedom of Expression Award given by the New York–based Human Rights Watch. in 1992, his work Sacred Words appeared in Armenian and English.
+In 1991, he toured Europe again and returned to Iran for another four years of intensive work.
+That same year, he won the Freedom of Expression Award given by the New York–based Human Rights Watch.
+In 1992, his work Sacred Words appeared in Armenian and English.
 In 1994, he toured Sweden, invited by his Swedish editor Masoud Dehghani Firouzabadi, giving numerous lectures and readings.

 In 1995, he finished the translation of And Quiet Flows The Don.
 There was a special gathering in Toronto of Iranian writers and critics to discuss Shamlou's contribution to Persian poetry.
 His Aurora! was also published in Spanish.
 In 1999, he was presented with the Stig Dagerman Prize by the Swedish Foundation.

 Personal life

 Shamlou was married three times.
 In 1947, he married Ashraf Isslamiya (d.
-1978) and together they had three sons and a daughter: Siavash Shamlou, (1948–2009), Sirous Shamlou, Saman Shamlou, Saghi Shamlou.
+1978), and together they had three sons and a daughter: Siavash Shamlou, (1948–2009), Sirous Shamlou, Saman Shamlou, Saghi Shamlou.
 They divorced in 1957 after several years of conflict and long separation.
 His second marriage to Tusi Hayeri Mazandarani (1917–1996) who was older than Shamlou, ended in divorce in 1963 after four years of marriage.

 He met Aida Sarkisian in the spring of 1962 and they were married two years later in 1964.
-Aida came from an Armenian-Iranian family who lived in the same neighborhood as Shamlou.
+Aida came from an Armenian-Iranian family who lived in the same neighbourhood as Shamlou.
 Her Christian family objected to the marriage on the basis of the Islamic background of Shamlou's family.
 Moreover, Shamlou was older, and had been divorced twice.
-She became an instrumental figure in Shamlou's life and they remained together until his death in 2000.
+She became an instrumental figure in Shamlou's life, and they remained together until his death in 2000.
 Her name appears in many of his later poems.
 She currently lives in Karaj.

 Death

 Suffering from several illnesses at the same time, Shamlou's physical condition deteriorated in 1996.
-He underwent several operations and in 1997, his right foot was amputated due to severe diabetic problems.
+He underwent several operations, and in 1997, his right foot was amputated due to severe diabetic problems.
 He died on Sunday, 23 July 2000, at 9 p.m. at his home in Dehkadeh Fardis in Karaj due to complications from his diabetes.
 On 27 July thousands took part in Ahmad Shamlou's funeral.
 He was buried in Emamzadeh Taher, Karaj.